Marhvin/refuge-reach/src/backend/README.md

 ### Configuring the application settings

 You will need to setup a `.env` file at `/src/backend/.env`.
 This file holds secrets and other configurations that the app needs to run.
 Copy and paste the following into your `.env` file, and fill in or change information (e.g. secrets and keys, admin email).
+The ADMIN_EMAIL can be a single email (no commas), or a comma separated list of emails (no spaces, see below).

 ```env
 # Secrets and keys